Monday, 31 March 2014

 Prime Way to a Healthy Body and Mind

-from being a permanent structure, you and I are in a constant state of
+In a previous article I showed how the human body is reconstructed from the chemicals that that flow in and out, moment by moment.(1) Far from being a permanent structure, you and I are in a constant state of flux.

 There is a specific mix that fits our genome correctly and when we regularly provide this mix plus the right stimulation from learning and physical activity the resulting expression is phenomenal – think of the musical genius of guitarist Paco de Lucia, the astounding ability of Oscar-Claude Monet to capture the essence of a scene and then produce art that delivers it right into your soul, then there’s the effortless power that is precisely timed, controlled and displayed by Usain Bolt.
 All of these talents and much, much more are expressions of the potential contained within the human genetic code.